Berne Convention: Prospects for future reform

-The Berne Convention was intended to be revised regularly in order to keep pace with social and technological developments.
+The Berne Convention was intended to be revised regularly to keep pace with social and technological developments.
 It was revised seven times between its first iteration (in 1886) and 1971, but has seen no substantive revision since then.
 That means its rules were decided before widespread adoption of digital technologies and the internet.
 In large part, this lengthy drought between revisions comes about because the Treaty gives each member state the right to veto any substantive change.
 The vast number of signatory countries, plus their very different development levels, makes it exceptionally difficult to update the convention to better reflect the realities of the digital world.
 In 2018, Professor Sam Ricketson argued that anyone who thought that further revision would ever be realistic was "dreaming".

 Berne members also cannot easily create new copyright treaties to address the digital world's realities, because the Berne Convention also prohibits treaties that are inconsistent with its precepts.

 Legal academic Rebecca Giblin has argued that one reform avenue left to Berne members is to "take the front door out".
 The Berne Convention only requires member states to obey its rules for works published in other member states – not works published within its own borders.
 Thus member nations may lawfully introduce domestic copyright laws that have elements prohibited by Berne (such as registration formalities), so long as they only apply to their own authors.
 Giblin also argues that these should only be considered where the net benefit would be to benefit authors.